Dunder Mifflin: Overview

 A Buffalo branch has been mentioned in several episodes, and a Rochester office was also mentioned in the episode titled "Lecture Circuit".
 The Dunder Mifflin website also lists a Yonkers branch.
 Albany is yet another mentioned New York location, which in a deleted scene in "Stress Relief" is revealed to have closed.
 It is also said that there are branches in other states, including: Akron, Ohio; Camden, New Jersey; and Nashua, New Hampshire.
-In "Company Picnic", it is announced that the Camden and Yonkers branches have closed, and that the Buffalo branch is about to close.
+In "Company Picnic", it is announced that the Camden and Yonkers branches have closed and that the Buffalo branch is about to close.
 In "Boys and Girls", a Pittsfield, Massachusetts branch was mentioned by Jan as having been shut down when their warehouse workers unionized.
-The episode "Turf War" focuses on the closing of the Binghamton branch, and how reps from the Syracuse branch are competing with Scranton employees for Binghamton's old clients.
+The episode "Turf War" focuses on the closing of the Binghamton branch and how reps from the Syracuse branch are competing with Scranton employees for Binghamton's old clients.

 Business writer Megan Barnett has pointed out parallels between Dunder Mifflin and the real-life W.B.
-Mason paper company, based near Boston, in Brockton, Massachusetts.
+Mason paper company based near Boston, in Brockton, Massachusetts.
 It is similarly regional in focus, serving corporate and institutional customers in New England and the Mid-Atlantic states.
-Like Dunder Mifflin, its original product line (rubber stamps) was something other than paper, and it faces stiff competition from national and international chains.
+Like Dunder Mifflin, its original product line (rubber stamps) was something other than paper, and it faced stiff competition from national and international chains.
 It, too, has a branch office in Stamford, but Mason's has remained open.
 In 2009, it had an accounting scandal that resulted in a $545,000 payment to corporate customers, much as Dunder Mifflin had to deal with the arrest of Ryan Howard for fraud the year before.

-Dunder Mifflin also bears a strong resemblance to Alling and Cory, a mid-sized Northeastern US printing paper, business products and packaging company.
-Alling and Cory had branches in Scranton, Akron (closed), Buffalo, Utica, Syracuse, Albany and Rochester, along with several other cities, including Marlton, NJ (10 miles from Camden).
-Alling and Cory was organized into three regions, and also appointed regional managers.
-Most Alling and Cory offices were co-located with a warehouse facility, including Pittsburgh, a branch briefly run (in 1992) by Thomas Scott, Western Regional Manager (former salesman).
-Like Dunder Mifflin, Alling and Cory faced strong competition from larger suppliers and was bought by another company.
-(Union Camp Corp. in 1998).